-Personalization complicated by falling budgets and insufficient data.
+Personalisation complicated by falling budgets and insufficient data

-Personalization of marketing communications was already on the travel & hospitality sector's agenda before the pandemic.
-For example, the 2020 Digital Trends in Travel & Hospitality report found that two-fifths (39 percent) of companies in the sector saw targeting and personalization as a top priority for the coming year.
+Personalisation of marketing communications was already on the travel & hospitality sector's agenda before the pandemic.
+For example, the 2020 Digital Trends in Travel & Hospitality report found that two-fifths (39%) of companies in the sector saw targeting and personalisation as a top priority for the coming year.6

-Subsequent events have only increased the need for personalization.
+Subsequent events have only increased the need for personalisation.
 Consumers have multiple concerns which often need to be addressed individually.
 For companies, this can involve understanding changes in demand and differing levels of health concerns among different demographics to help stimulate recovery.

-However, the reduction in staffing levels and marketing budgets due to the collapse in revenues in travel & hospitality in 2020 is making personalization even harder.
-In October, the WTTC released data predicting 174 million jobs in the industry could be lost by the end of the year.
-Meanwhile, this year's Digital Trends research found that over one-third of travel & hospitality companies (37 percent) expect a significant cut (i.e., more than 10 percent) to their marketing budget in 2021, with a further 7 percent expecting a less significant fall.
-Many companies expect to meet these challenges by redirecting their budgets to marketing technology, with the aim of increasing efficiency and improving customer experience.
-In the summer of 2020, Gartner published research showing that two-thirds of the marketers surveyed expected their spending on martech to increase over the next 12 months, despite the prediction that overall marketing budgets would be cut.
-COVID-19 has forced companies to address staffing gaps and the intense need to be more agile in responding to changing market conditions.
+However, the reduction in staffing levels and marketing budgets due to the collapse in revenues in travel & hospitality in 2020 is making personalisation even harder.
+In October, the WTTC released data predicting 174m jobs in the industry could be lost by the end of the year.7 Meanwhile, this year's Digital Trends research found that over a third of travel & hospitality companies (37%) expect a significant cut (i.e. more than 10%) to their marketing budget in 2021, with a further 7% expecting a less significant fall.
+Many companies expect to meet these challenges by redirecting their budgets to marketing technology, with the aim of increasing efficiency and improving their customer experience.
+In the summer of 2020, Gartner published research showing that two-thirds of the marketers it surveyed expected their spending on martech to increase over the next 12 months, despite the fact that overall marketing budgets were predicted to be cut.8 Covid-19 has forced companies to address staffing gaps and the intense need to be more agile in responding to changing market conditions.

 Our research concurs.
-More than four-fifths of travel & hospitality respondents either "agree" or "strongly agree" that they are increasing/shifting their budgets to support their customers' demand for digitized experiences.
+More than four-fifths of travel & hospitality respondents either 'agree' or 'strongly agree' that they are increasing/shifting their budgets' to support their customers' demand for digitised experiences.

-Where technology is a gap, brands are taking a broader look at personalization, evaluating all of the building blocks that support a better experience: data, content, decisioning, and delivery.
-The pandemic has helped teams understand where they have struggled to bring the experience together.
+Where technology is a gap, brands are taking a broader look at personalisation, evaluating all of the building blocks that support a better experience: data, content, decisioning and delivery.
+The pandemic has helped teams to understand where they have struggled to bring the experience together.

 Virgin Holidays is one company already taking a CX-led approach.
-It is centralizing data for a better understanding of customer journeys.
-This has allowed for the creation of personalized campaigns across multiple channels, online and off.
-The company is now seeing over 90 percent engagement across its communications, and its pre-departure emails are yielding an increase in website visits of more than 800 percent.
+It is centralising data for a better understanding of customer journeys.
+This has then allowed for the creation of personalised campaigns across multiple channels, online and off.
+The company is now seeing over 90% engagement across its communications, and its pre-departure emails are yielding an increase in website visits of more than 800%.9